 Since 2020, we observe a dramatic rise in clinics and outpatient services from 17% to 36%, a statistically significant 117% increase that may be part of PE's growing shift toward add-on deals.
+Add-ons are an effective way for PE firms to gain market share and pricing power through consolidation of local and regional players, and PE has traditionally implemented this deal type in anesthesiology and emergency medicine.
+However, with the rise in value-based care (VBC) reimbursement models, PE seems to be following the tides of regulatory shifts, away from LBOs of out-of-network practices and surprise billing, and toward consolidation of specialist outpatient clinics.
+In fact, PE investment activity in companies focused on VBC over patient volume (traditionally seen in surprise billing models) has increased more than 400% between 2019 and 2021 according to a 2022 McKinsey report.

-Add-ons are an effective way for PE firms to gain market share and pricing power through consolidation of local and regional players, and PE has traditionally implemented this deal type negative outcomes seen in PE-owned nursing homes, respectively.^{20,21} However, our analysis showed that investment in both of these sub-industries stayed relatively constant before and after 2020, with only a 1% increase in the proportion of laboratory service investments and a slight decrease in the proportion of nursing homes out of all PE healthcare investments.
+Surprisingly, we had expected to observe a much more significant increase in PE investment toward imaging laboratories and decrease in investment toward nursing homes pre- and post-2020 because of the profitability of radiology services (due to increasing technology and imaging usage in medical standard of care, as well as reliably high patient throughput) and the negative outcomes seen in PE-owned nursing homes, respectively.^{20,21} However, our analysis showed that investment in both of these sub-industries stayed relatively constant before and after 2020, with only a 1% increase in the proportion of laboratory service investments and a slight decrease in the proportion of nursing homes out of all PE healthcare investments.
 We hypothesize that PE's stagnant interest in radiology services, compared to rising activity involving clinics and outpatient services, likely derives from shifting reimbursement trends in the market.

-2021 according to a 2022 McKinsey report.19

-Surprisingly, we had expected to observe a much more significant increase in PE investment toward imaging laboratories and decrease in investment toward nursing homes pre- and post-2020 because of the profitability of radiology services (due to increasing technology and imaging usage in medical standard of care, as well as reliably high patient throughput) and the

 Another possible hypothesis is that PE's motivation to acquire clinics followed the boom in large retailers' consolidation of physician practices.
 As big-box retailers and pharmacy chains like Walmart, CVS Health, and Walgreens sought to create integrated care networks and leverage market power, PE likely identified a key opportunity in improving or consolidating previously fragmented primary care physicians and other specialist practices in key geographies or markets and selling them as strategic add-ons.
-The most prominent examples include the acquisition of practices by firms like One Medical, Iora Health, and Oak Street Health, with peak investment years around 2017 and 2018, and the eventual acquisition of these companies by the aforementioned big-box retailers and pharmacy chains: Amazon and One Medical, CVS and

-Oak Street Health.^{4,22-24} Further research and analysis is needed to fully examine the nature of these relationships and the impacts of these retailer acquisitions on patient outcomes and healthcare costs.
+The most prominent examples include the acquisition of practices by firms like One Medical, Iora Health, and Oak Street Health, with peak investment years around 2017 and 2018, and the eventual acquisition of these companies by the aforementioned big-box retailers and pharmacy chains: Amazon and One Medical, CVS and Oak Street Health.
+Further research and analysis is needed to fully examine the nature of these relationships and the impacts of these retailer acquisitions on patient outcomes and healthcare costs.